Heart rate and lap counting, this is the ultimate tool for the swimmer who wants the best.

-- Most heart rate monitors do not work under water*.
-The PoolMateHR has been specially designed for swimmers so it will transmit when in the pool.
+The PoolMateHR has been specially designed for swimmers so it will sense heart rate when in the pool.
 View your heart rate on the watch during your swim and download afterwards for further analysis.
 You can also use it as a heart rate monitor out of the pool for other activities.

 The vibrating alarm is such a useful tool and we think it’s one of the key features.
 There are several ways to use it.